Azure/aca-dotnet-workshop/docs/aca/30-appendix/01-run-debug-dapr-app-vscode.md

 ??? tip "Curious to learn more about the tasks.json file above?"

     * The tasks with the label `backend-api-dapr-debug` will invoke the `daprd` task.
 This task is similar to calling dapr run from CLI.
     * We are setting the appPort, httpPort, and grpcPort properties (grpcPort is needed in future modules when we start using the state manager building block.
     If you didn't set it, you might face a similar [issue](https://github.com/dapr/dotnet-sdk/issues/609){target=_blank})
-    * We are setting the “componentsPath” property.
+    * We are setting the "componentsPath" property.
 This is needed when start working with the state manager, pub/sub, etc.
     * We are setting the dependsOn property, so this means this task will fire after the dependsOn tasks complete successfully.
 We need to add those dependsOn tasks.
     * The tasks with the label `daprd-down-backend-api` will terminate the Dapr Sidecar process.
 This will be used for the `postDebug` activity in configuration.json.
     * For a complete list of available properties please check this [link.](https://docs.dapr.io/developing-applications/ides/vscode/vscode-how-to-debug-multiple-dapr-apps/#daprd-parameter-table){target=_blank}